dwds/neighborhood-map/README.md

 *After I created this project, Instagram deprecated the part of their API that allows accessing public posts, so that part of the app no longer functions!
 I have left it in for demonstration purposes.

 ## Run the app
-To run the app, just open the 'index.html' file in a web browser!
-(You need to be connected to the internet.)
+View this project online at [https://derekds.com/dev/neighborhood-map/](https://derekds.com/dev/neighborhood-map/).
 Select a location filter from the menu, and click on locations to see photos.

 ## Who did what?
 * [Derek Dadian-Smith](https://github.com/dwds) (that's me) wrote this thing from scratch.